microsoft/fluentui/packages/react-popover/Spec.md

 Only the `PopoverContent` component will render DOM markup.
 By default the components renders an HTML `div` element.

+### aria-hidden

+Using a Popover with a focus trap is no different from a modal dialog in terms of a11y.
+Therefore, aria-hidden must be applied to all non-interactive elements of the page when the Popover is open.

+This also means that Popover should be closed when another Popover is opened when there is no nesting.
+In a nested case, the parent Popovers need to be hidden.

 ### Accessible markup

 Accessible markup is divided into two scenarios: